akka/akka/docs/src/main/paradox/java/http/client-side/client-https-support.md

 @@snip [ConnectionContext.scala](../../../../../../../akka-http-core/src/main/scala/akka/http/javadsl/ConnectionContext.scala) { #https-context-creation }

 In addition to the `outgoingConnection`, `newHostConnectionPool` and `cachedHostConnectionPool` methods the
-@github[akka.http.javadsl.Http](/akka-http-core/src/main/scala/akka/http/javadsl/Http.scala) extension also defines `outgoingConnectionTls`, `newHostConnectionPoolTls` and
+@github[akka.http.javadsl.Http](/akka-http-core/src/main/scala/akka/http/javadsl/Http.scala) extension also defines `outgoingConnectionHttps`, `newHostConnectionPoolHttps` and
-`cachedHostConnectionPoolTls`.
-These methods work identically to their counterparts without the `-Tls` suffix, with the exception that all connections will always be encrypted.
+`cachedHostConnectionPoolHttps`.
+These methods work identically to their counterparts without the `-Https` suffix, with the exception that all connections will always be encrypted.

 The `singleRequest` and `superPool` methods determine the encryption state via the scheme of the incoming request,